namin/io-chatgpt.livecode.ch/deploy/README.md

 ## Debugging
 As explained in the [prerequisite guide](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-22-04#step-6-securing-the-application), you can access the logs of your application with `sudo journalctl -u io-gpt`.

+To restart the service after a change, `sudo systemctl restart io-gpt`.